RicGobs/FOFIDES/Code_Website/README.md

-# FOFISET Prototype - Website code
+# FOFIDES Prototype - Website code

 ## Introduction
 In this directory there is the code for the Website, this has to be put in the AWS Environment. <br/>